Full Ride Scholarships: What They Are and How They Work

 Jack Kent Cooke Foundation: College Scholarship Program

-While the award varies from student to student, the goal of the College Scholarship Program is to cover most or all the cost of education.
+While the award varies from student to student, the goal of the College Scholarship Program is to cover a significant share of the student’s educational experience, providing as much as $55,000 per year.
 Applicants must have a 3.5 GPA or higher, and family income must be lower than $95,000.

 Deadline: Late October

-There are multiple awards offered through the Regeneron Science Talent Search, and the top award is $250,000 – more than enough to cover education.
+There is more than $1.8 million in awards offered through the Regeneron Science Talent Search, and the top award is $250,000 – more than enough to cover education.
 Applicants must compete in the Regeneron Science Talent Search to be eligible.

 Deadline: Varies